-Over the last few years a few of my clients have been rejected at the final hurdle for partner.
+Over the last few years, a few of my clients have been rejected at the final hurdle for partner.
 Often through no direct fault of their own.
-In this blog post I examine 3 reasons why your very strong business case for partnership was not enough to make partner this time around.
+In this blog post, I examine 3 reasons why your very strong Business Case for partnership was not enough to make partner this time around.

-This was a scenario where there was an absolute slam dunk of a business case for partnership for a large well-known city law firm.
+This scenario was with an absolute slam dunk of a Business Case for partnership for a large well-known city law firm.
 It was well thought out and based on a partner retiring in the next 12 months.
-The candidate was winning work regularly, well regarded in the marketplace and already seen as a partner.
-The firm would have been mad to not make her formally up to partner.
+The candidate was winning work regularly, well regarded in the marketplace, and already seen as a partner.
+The firm would have been mad not to make her formally up to partner.
 However, firm politics got in the way.
-And, boy did they get in the way.
+And, boy, did they get in the way.
 The wider department the candidate was in was struggling.
 Market conditions were tough, and there was no guarantee that they would pick up.
-Even though my client’s business case was not reliant on market conditions picking up, they still rejected her.
+Even though my client’s Business Case was not reliant on market conditions picking up, they still rejected her.
 They rejected her for purely political reasons.
-I.e. they couldn’t be seen to be admitting a new partner in an area of the firm which was struggling to hit target.
-Your takeaway: Remember it may not be you that’s the problem, it may be the others around you.
+I.e. they couldn’t be seen admitting a new partner in an area of the firm that was struggling to hit the target.

 The firm wasn’t having a good year

-When we put together my client’s business case we knew that there were a few weaknesses.
-Of course, we did our best to put a positive spin on his case.
+When we put together my client’s Business Case, we knew that there were a few weaknesses.
+Of course, we did our best to put a positive spin on his Partner Business Case.
 However, the firm globally was going through a tough time.
 Profits were down.
 As a result, the firm admitted far fewer new partners than in previous years.
-My client was told that in a good year his business case would have probably been enough to get him through to partnership.
-But this time around there were stronger business cases out there which were prioritised.
+My client was told that his Business Case would have probably been enough in a good year to get him through to partnership.
+But this time around, there were stronger Business Cases out there which were prioritised.

 Not a practice lead – yet!

 This was a strange one.
-My client had an exceptionally strong business case for her Big 4 firm.
+My client had an exceptionally strong Business Case for her Big 4 firm.
 I had a really good feeling about this one.
-Her business case was a good fit strategically and she was easily hitting partner numbers.
-The department and firm wanted to invest in this area and needed another partner in order to sustain the growth of the team.
-It looked like a shoe in.
-Unfortunately her business case was “deferred” as there was another partner in her team and she wasn’t a practice lead.
+Her Business Case was a good strategic fit, and she easily hit partner numbers.
+The department and firm wanted to invest in this area and needed another partner to sustain the team’s growth.
+It looked like a shoe-in.
+Unfortunately, her Business Case was “deferred” as there was another partner in her team, and she wasn’t a practice lead.
 Seriously!!!
-As a result, the partner has been moved sideways and she’s been given a year to prove herself as a practice lead before she will be made up to partner.
+As a result, the partner has been moved sideways, and she’s been given a year to prove herself as a practice lead before being made up to partner.